Satan is an action platform game developed in 1989 by Dinamic Software for the Atari ST and Amiga home computers.

-Satan is unoriginal but good fun nevertheless.
-It is split into two parts.
-The first part is a linear adventure, where you progress further and further each time you play, playing the role of a warrior guiding him through the land of lost magic in his quest for the lost papyrus rolls (a gameplay similar to the Black Tiger).
-There's plenty of action to keep you playing�monsters wielding axes, flying spooks and a whole host of demonic opponents line the treacherous route.
-The second section could be described as sort of martial arts (!) with lightning bolts!
-It's a combination that makes Satan such a devilishly addictive game!
-Although, Dinamic use to develop difficult games with great graphics, Satan is really playable while featuring great design.
+STORY / GAMEPLAY Satan is an action adventure game with platform elements split into two different parts.
+The first part is a linear adventure where you control a warrior and take him through the land of Lost Magic, looking for some lost papyrus rolls.
+Satan is quite similar to the Black Tiger game.
+There's plenty of action against monsters wielding axes, flying spooks and a whole host of demonic opponents that line the treacherous route.
+The second part can be described as a sort of martial arts (!) game with... lightning bolts!
+It's a combination that makes Satan such an addictive game!
+Although, Dinamic used to develop difficult games with cool graphics, Satan is really playable and also features great design.

 CPU: Motorola 68000 16/32bit at 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512KB (1MB for the 1040ST models) / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 9-bit RGB palette (512 colors), 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 With special programming techniques could display 512 colors on screen in static images.
 SOUND: Yamaha YM2149F PSG "Programmable Sound Generator" chip provided 3-voice sound synthesis, plus 1-voice white noise mono PSG.
 It also has two MIDI ports, and support mixed YM2149 sfx and MIDI music in gaming (there are several games supported this).